Eschatologue/CM_wiki/docs/class/barbarian/berserker.md

 ### Level 10: Retaliation

-When you take damage from a creature that is within 5 feet of you, you can take a **:rsc-r: Reaction**{ .rsc } to make one melee attack against that creature, using a weapon or an Unarmed Strike.
+When you take damage from a creature that is within 5 feet of you, you can take a **:rsc-r: Reaction**{ .rsc } to make one melee attack against that creature, using a weapon or an **:rsc-a: Unarmed Strike**{ .rsc }.

 ### Level 14: Intimidating Presence